-Dividend distributions to the shareholders of the Company are recognized as liabilities in the period in which, for year-end dividends, the Annual Shareholders' Meeting approves the distribution and, for interim dividends, the Board of Directors approves the distribution.
+Dividend distributions to the shareholders of the Company are recognized as liabilities in the period in which the Annual Shareholders' Meeting approves the distribution for year end and the Board of Directors approves the distribution for interim.

 (23) Contingencies

 A. Contingent Liabilities